andrew-bones/project-zomboid/README.md

 This fork contains modifications to make setup easier on Synology NAS servers.
 There are now UID and GID environmental variables where you can input your user's UID & GID from synology environment.

-## How to use this image outside of Synology
+## How to use this image outside of a Synology NAS

 **Don't**, see https://github.com/Ahava/project-zomboid and use that instead.

-## How to use this image in Synology
+## How to use this image in Synology NAS

 Clone this into any Synology folder of choice and run `docker build -t <name> project-zomboid` as root.